PierreSenellart/provsql/doc/source/user/studio.rst

 the ratio of arm masses; categorical outcomes outside the interval are dropped and surviving masses renormalise to 1;
-Diracs survive iff their value sits in the interval, and an infeasible event raises a clean "conditioning event is infeasible" error without running 100,000 wasted MC samples.
+Diracs survive iff their value sits in the interval, and an infeasible event raises a clean “conditioning event is infeasible” error without running 100,000 wasted MC samples.

 The curve is computed server-side by :sqlfunc:`rv_analytical_curves`; shapes outside the closed-form